rolling-stock-scheduling/rssched-analysis/README.md

-# RSSched Output Analysis and Visualization
+# Rolling Stock Scheduling (RSSched) Output Analysis and Visualization

-Analysis and visualization of results from the rolling stock scheduling.
+Analysis and visualization of results from the scheduler service.
+Part of the Innosuisse project Rolling Stock Scheduling (RSSched) by SBB and ETH Zurich.

 ## Setup